 Head over to your mySandburg page to get started.
 Click on the Brainfuse link to be automatically logged in from your mySandburg page or if your instructor has enabled it, your Moodle course page.

 Student learning expands well past the walls of the classroom!
-The Offices of Student Life offers meaningful co-curricular experiences that complement the academic curriculum and in turn, provide an active and engaging campus environment.
+The Office of Student Life offers meaningful co-curricular experiences that complement the academic curriculum and in turn, provide an active and engaging campus environment.
 Take advantage of all the opportunities at Sandburg to enjoy college and make your experience great!
-Visit our website to learn more about Student Life at Carl Sandburg College. www.sandburg.edu/life/student-life.
+Student Life oversees student events, organizations, and the Student Government Association.
+Don't see what you're looking for?
+Contact the Student Life Coordinator today to see about starting your own movement.
+Visit our website to learn more about Student Life at Carl Sandburg College http://sandburg.edu/Campus-Life/index.html.

 Each home game is a chance to come out and cheer on your Sandburg Chargers.
 All students receive free admission to home sporting events.
-There is a student section to cheer on the Chargers to victory, along with frequent interactive activities.
-Check out your Chargers' schedules and meet the athletes at www.sandburg.edu/athletics or facebook.com/sandburgathletics.
+Get the latest Chargers news and information at http://sandburg.edu/Athletics/index.html, facebook.com/sandburgathletics or twitter.com/sandburgNJCAA.

 The Chi Kappa chapter of Phi Theta Kappa, the international honor society for two-year colleges, is committed to recognizing outstanding scholarship and to assisting its members in obtaining academic scholarships and job opportunities, while fostering leadership and personal achievement.
 The organization offers several national scholarships, as well as opportunities to be nominated for additional honors, such as membership on the society's Academic All-American Team.
 To become a member, students must be currently enrolled and must have a grade point average of at least 3.5 after a minimum of 12 hours of course work leading to an associate's degree.
 Contact 309.341.5219.